jorainer/SpectraTutorials/README.md

 ### Installation and participation

+#### Docker-based setup

+This workshop is available as a self-contained docker image simplifying installation and usage.

 - Get the [docker image](https://hub.docker.com/r/jorainer/spectra_tutorials) of
   this tutorial with `docker pull jorainer/spectra_tutorials:latest`.
 - Start docker using